 You may be nervous about your child taking care of themselves – it may be the first time they’ve done their own laundry or had to cook for themselves.
 University allows them to be independent.
 Just incase they need an extra hand, we have food outlets in and around our campuses, laundry facilities are available and supermarkets can even deliver groceries on to campus.
 So there’s no excuse for takeaways!

 It’s inevitable that at times your child will miss you, and miss home.
 They may want someone to talk to or need advice.
 We have a strong network of support in place to help them overcome any worries and enjoy their experience.
-We have an award-winning student support service with a wellbeing service and chaplaincy.
-Our advice centres and Students’ Union are also there for our students.
+Our Advice Zones offer a welcoming first point of contact for all student enquiries.

 After the fun of their first week, the lectures begin.
 Staff will help students settle in to their course and get to know their fellow students.
 When it comes to the workload – we have plenty of help on hand through our libraries and support services.